-I’m about to tackle my first ever triathlon and thought to myself, what would I say to someone who is interested in taking on a triathlon but just not sure?!
-So I’ve put together a few things which I think you need to know before you sign up…
+Way back in 2015, when I was about to tackle my first ever triathlon I thought to myself… what would I say to someone who is interested in taking on their first triathlon but just not sure?!
+So I put together this post with a few things which I think you need to know before you sign up…

 There’s a distance for everyone